asefatesfay/system-design-architecture/system-design-topics/67-nordstrom-platform-story.md

 > boring infrastructure; product teams get to build product).
 A platform
 > team that makes themselves the bottleneck has failed, regardless of how
 > elegant the platform is.

+**"Tell me about the infrastructure changes you made during the migration."**

+> The infrastructure migration was as significant as the application
+> architecture change.
+We moved from individual EC2 instances per team
+> (manually provisioned, no auto-scaling) to Kubernetes with Docker
+> containers.
+This gave us horizontal auto-scaling—during Anniversary Sale,
+> the platform automatically scales from 20 to 200+ pods based on traffic.
+> We moved from .NET server-side rendering to Node.js, which meant teams
+> now own their full rendering pipeline—it's all JavaScript/React, no
+> dependency on a separate platform team's .NET infrastructure.
+Deployments
+> became zero-downtime rolling updates managed by Kubernetes rather than
+> coordinated server restarts across EC2 instances.